 A fractured scaphoid is a very common injury that occurs following a slip, trip or fall.
 The scaphoid is a small bone on the thumb side of the wrist and, due to its size, is susceptible to fractures.
 Even though it’s such a small bone, if left untreated, a broken scaphoid could cause irreversible damage.
-If you’re involved in an accident which causes a fracture which was caused because somebody else was negligent, you could seek scaphoid fracture compensation from the responsible party.
+If you’re involved in an accident that causes a fracture that was caused because somebody else was negligent, you could seek scaphoid fracture compensation from the responsible party.

-In this guide we’ll look at what types of accident could lead to a fracture, the symptoms and treatment options, and how much compensation you could be entitled to receive in a successful broken scaphoid personal injury claim.
+In this guide, we’ll look at what types of accident could lead to a fracture, the symptoms and treatment options, and how much compensation you could be entitled to receive in a successful broken scaphoid personal injury claim.

-However, if you want to know more about when you could claim for a fractured bone, please continue reading.
+In the meantime, if you want to know more about when you could claim for a fractured bone, please continue reading.